cyphar/heisig-rtk-index/README.md

-This is the methodology that Heisig recommends, and is the one that advanced learners of Japanese using the Refold technique are suggested to use (though note that in that case the keywords attached will be useless to you because you already know words using these Kanji!).
+This is the methodology that Heisig recommends, and is the one that advanced learners of Japanese using the Refold technique are suggested to use (though note that in that case the keywords attached will be useless to you because you already know words using these kanji!).

 <details>
 <summary>Card Front</summary>